python/cpython/Doc/library/pathlib.rst

       >>> Path.home()
       PosixPath('/home/antoine')

-   Note that unlike :func:`os.path.expanduser`, on Posix systems a :exc:`KeyError` or :exc:`RuntimeError` will be raised, and on Windows systems a :exc:`RuntimeError` will be raised if home directory can't be resolved.
+   Note that unlike :func:`os.path.expanduser`, on POSIX systems a :exc:`KeyError` or :exc:`RuntimeError` will be raised, and on Windows systems a :exc:`RuntimeError` will be raised if home directory can't be resolved.